libgdx/libgdx.github.io/_pages/dev/-tutorials/import_and_running.md

     On **macOS**, LWJGL3 projects require one extra step: In your Run Configuration you need to set the VM arguments to `-XstartOnFirstThread`.
 Additional information can be found [here](https://github.com/libgdx/libgdx/wiki/Starter-classes-and-configuration#common-issues).
     {: .notice--warning}
-7. Then select your asset folder located in `core/assets` (or `android/assets` if you are using an Android subproject)
+7. Then select your asset folder located in `assets`

 ### In Netbeans:
 Right click the desktop project -> Run